petergns/awsCatalog/README.md

 12. Exit your instance.

 ## Login Authorization Configuration

+**Note on Localhost Port:** The localhost port of this application was set to port 5000, so 5000 was included.

 **Login Authorization Note:** You need to have a [facebook developer account](https://developers.facebook.com/) and a [google developer account](https://console.developers.google.com/).